awsdocs/amazon-ec2-user-guide-windows/doc_source/AmazonS3.md

 **AWS Command Line Interface**
 The AWS Command Line Interface \(AWS CLI\) is a unified tool to manage your AWS services\.
 The AWS CLI enables users to authenticate themselves and download restricted items from Amazon S3 and also to upload items\.
 For more information, such as how to install and configure the tools, see the [AWS Command Line Interface detail page](https://aws.amazon.com/cli/)\.

-The aws s3 cp command is similar to the Unix cp command\.
+The `aws s3 cp` command is similar to the `cp` command in Unix\.
 You can copy files from Amazon S3 to your instance, copy files from your instance to Amazon S3, and copy files from one Amazon S3 location to another\.

 Use the following command to copy an object from Amazon S3 to your instance\.